 In the second step of the upstream analysis common regulators of the revealed TFs were identified.
-We identified 1 signaling proteins whose structure and function is highly damaged by the mutations (see Table 7).
+We identified 2 signaling proteins whose structure and function is highly damaged by the mutations (see Table 7).

 Table 7.
-Signaling proteins whose structure and function is damaged by the mutations in carrying SNP variation See full table \rightarrow
+Signaling proteins whose structure and function are damaged by the mutations in genes carrying SNP variations

-ID Title Mutation count Consequence Codons MO000127845 TRPM6(h) 3 stop_gained Aag/Tag
+ID Title Mutation count Consequence Codons

+MO000127845 TRPM6(h) 3 stop_gained Aag/Tag

+MO000138521 SRB1(h) 1 NMD transcript variant, stop lost Tga/Cga

-Top 1 mutated proteins for carrying SNP variation were used in the algorithm of master regulator search as a list of nodes of the signal transduction network that are removed from the network during the search of master regulators (see more details about the algorithm in the Methods section).
+Top 2 mutated proteins for genes carrying SNP variations were used in the algorithm of master regulator search as a list of nodes of the signal transduction network that are removed from the network during the search of master regulators (see more details about the algorithm in the Methods section).
 These master regulators appear to be the key candidates for therapeutic targets as they have a master effect on regulation of intracellular pathways that activate the pathological process of our study.
 The identified master regulators are shown in Table 8.